aibromaghin/aibromaghin/README.md

 Hi, I’m Aiden Bromaghin.
 I'm a data science masters student at Regis University.
 I am interested in analytics, data viz, and ML.
 You can view my projects here or at https://medium.com/@aibromaghin

-If you have any questions about any projects I've done, drop me an email at aibromaghin@gmail.com and I will get back to you shortly.
+If you have any questions about any projects I've done, feel free to reach out by email at aibromaghin@gmail.com.